rayures/deluge/README.md

 **0.1**
 - supervisor integration
   - umask and user done
   - passing variables to entrypoint and supervisor done

+**0.2**
+- fixing typos in readme, some basic editing in dockerfile
+  - starting to unify structure/style in deluged, deluge-web and deluge images
+  - started on ubuntu:16.04 based image, not done yet
+  - started on a completely barebones image, not done yet